Celebrating 10 years of Investor in People Award

 “I initially began my studies to join and better understand the financial planning profession.
 I am continuing my studies to develop my technical knowledge and skills, as well as to add to my existing academic qualifications.
 This is with a with a view to doing varied and interesting work, progressing my career, and to better add value for our clients.

-“Whilst I have secured my Diploma and am very happy about that, I am now focused on achieving my Advanced Diploma and Chartered Financial Planner status over the next couple of years.”
+“While I am pleased about achieving my Diploma, I am now focused on achieving my Advanced Diploma and Chartered Financial Planner status over the next couple of years.”

 How do you believe your studies will help you in your career?